-When drilling in metal, use high speed steel twist drills or hole saws.
-Use a center punch to start the hole.
+When drilling in metal, select the drill-only operating mode.
+Use high speed steel twist drills or hole saws.
+Use a centre punch to start the hole.
 Lubricate drill bits with cutting oil when drilling in iron or steel.
-Use a coolant when drilling in nonferous metals such as copper, brass or aluminum.
+Use a coolant when drilling in nonferrous metals such as copper, brass or aluminum.
 Back the material to prevent binding and distortion on breakthrough.